 At Paw Print, we use Pantone regularly to ensure the color side of printing goes as smooth as possible.
 Knowing the PMS color of your logo makes it easy for us to guarantee color consistency across all your print materials.
 With over 1,800 colors defined for printing by Pantone, we’re sure to find the right shade for your brand.

 Over the years, Pantone has expanded its market to provide color standards for other industries as well, including interior design and fashion.
 Because of this, Pantone is more tuned-in than ever to the color trends that consumers are looking for—and they’re setting trends themselves.

 In 2000, they launched their first Color of the Year, a Cerulean blue.
-Cerulean was associated with optimism, which reflected the cultural pulse and current events of that time as we prepared to enter a new century.
+Cerulean was associated with optimism.
+This reflected the cultural pulse and current events of that time as we prepared to enter a new century.

 With each color since, Pantone has followed the same process: paying attention to world events and gauging current emotional and cultural trends.
 Every December, they release their chosen color for the following year.
-The color is especially important to designers, as it sets trends for apparel, home décor, and other consumer products that will be followed throughout the year to come.
+The color is especially important to designers.
+It sets trends for apparel, home décor, and other consumer products that will be followed throughout the year to come.

 In addition to releasing the color, Pantone produces licensed products like mugs and suitcases, which are popular with a broad market.
 Earlier this year, they released “Love Symbol #2,” a purple shade created to honor music icon Prince.
 They’ve also worked with Sephora to develop makeup palates focused on the Color of the Year, showing how important color is for personal as well as corporate branding.

 What do you think of Ultra Violet?
 How would you use this color?
 Let us know!

 Subscribe to our email list so you never miss a post from Paw Print!